Conditioning Residuals for Diffusion Models via Representation Feedback: Experiments

-\textbf{Intra-model similarity indicates decoupling.} In the baseline model (Fig.~\ref{fig:cka}), the similarity matrix exhibits a smooth and gradual decay as depth increases.
-While a faint distinctness appears at Layer 12, the transition remains smooth afterwards, and there is no clear structural boundary between two adjacent layers that would separate a semantic encoding phase from a generative decoding phase.
-This continuous spectrum suggests that diffusion models perform generation through a gradual evolution of features, with encoding and decoding roles entangled throughout most of the layers.
+\textbf{Layer-wise linear separability} is first used as a diagnostic of how feedback reshapes the distribution of semantics formed in generative training.
+Fig.~\ref{fig:layerwise} shows classification results from different layers.
+In the baseline, discriminative power naturally emerges near layer 10, but remains distributed across a late region, and the gains largely plateau.
+This suggests that diffusion training recovers useful semantics, but does not explicitly concentrate them toward earlier layers before prediction.

-In contrast, our model (self-conditioned after Layer 17) shows a pronounced \textbf{phase transition} at the injection point.
-First, Layers 1-17 maintain high similarity, indicating a coherent process of accumulating global context to form the guidance signal.
-Then, a sharp decrease in similarity appears between these layers and the subsequent layers (18-24).
-We attribute this phenomenon to the altered dependency structure: since the decoding layers are explicitly modulated by the concentrated semantics from Layer 17, the hidden states are no longer required to preserve information purely through direct layer-to-layer inheritance.
-Consequently, representations in these final layers are free to diverge rapidly and specialize in the local denoising operations required near the output end.
+To investigate the effect of single-shot feedback, we place it at this peak layer.
+With feedback, the peak accuracy continues to rise, and the semantically rich region separates more clearly from late, near-output layers, consistent with a stronger early semantic bottleneck and a more pronounced layer-wise hierarchy.
+This shows that the feedback mechanism does not merely read out existing information, but actively reorganizes reusable semantics before returning them as denoising conditions.

-\textbf{Misalignment between peak accuracy and injection point.} As noted in Sec.~\ref{sec:imagenet}, the layer yielding the highest linear probing accuracy (Layer 13 in this DiT-L case) may precede our self-conditioning layer.
-The CKA map, however, reveals high similarity among features in Layers 14-17.
-This suggests that while discriminative power peaks earlier, the underlying information content remains relatively stable across this interval, which functions as an implicit \textbf{adapter}: these blocks transform the concentrated discriminative features into a format more optimal for generative guidance, preparing the representation for subsequent injection without fundamentally losing its semantic core.
+Interestingly, the peak layer after feedback does not always coincide exactly with the feedback depth.
+In this case, the peak appears slightly before the feedback is injected.
+This indicates that linear separability and usefulness for conditioning are related but not identical, a gap we further analyze below.

-\textbf{Inter-model divergence.} Finally, a layer-wise comparison between the baseline and our model confirms that their representations begin to significantly diverge immediately after the self-conditioning layer.
-This confirms that our mechanism actively intervenes in the output stage, reshaping the hidden states in specialized decoding layers to leverage the enhanced semantic guidance.
+\textbf{CKA representation structure.} In Fig.~\ref{fig:cka}, we analyze the feature similarity structure using Centered Kernel Alignment (CKA) \cite{cka}.
+For clearer visualization, we use the 24-layer DiT-L. In the baseline, the intra-model similarity exhibits a smooth and gradual decay as depth increases.
+Although there appears to be a weak structural change, the transitions between adjacent layers remain smooth, and there is no clear boundary separating a semantic accumulation phase from a decoding phase.
+This continuous spectrum suggests that the baseline performs generation through a gradual evolution of features, with encoding and decoding roles mostly entangled.